Vegan Spring Greens Tart

 Next, prepare the pastry.
 Line a large baking tray with parchment paper, and lay the sheet of pastry on it.
 Use a knife to cut 1.5 cm of pastry off from the edges of the rectangle, then place those pieces of pastry on top the edges, creating a thick border that's doubly the height of the centre.

 Press the edges down slightly and use a fork to poke holes throughout the base of the pastry.
 Next, brush the pastry edges with the 1 tbsp of milk.

 Bake the pastry for 10 minutes, until the pastry is lightly golden and crisp.
 The middle will puff up while it bakes - press it down with a measuring cup once you remove it from the oven.

 While the pastry bakes, prepare the cashew cream.
-Combine the cashews, dijon mustard, lemon juice and ¾ tsp salt in a blender, along with 110ml water.
+Combine the cashews, dijon mustard, the remaining lemon juice and ¾ tsp salt in a blender, along with 110ml water.